devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

     This means you have not run `npm install` since updating your gitlab CE/EE repository.
 The `gdk update` command should have done this for you, but you can do so manually as well.

+* I'm getting the following error when I try to run `gdk run`:

+    ```
+    14:52:22 webpack.1               | [nodemon] starting `node ./node_modules/.bin/webpack-dev-server --config config/webpack.config.js`
+    14:52:22 webpack.1               | events.js:160
+    14:52:22 webpack.1               |       throw er; // Unhandled 'error' event
+    14:52:22 webpack.1               |       ^
+    14:52:22 webpack.1               |
+    14:52:22 webpack.1               | Error: listen EADDRINUSE 127.0.0.1:3808
+    ...
+    ```

+    This means the port is already in use, probably because webpack failed to terminate correctly when the GDK was last shutdown.
+You can find out the pid of the process using the port with the command `lsof -i :3803`.
+If you are using Vagrant the `lsof` command is not available.
+Instead you can use the command `ss -pntl 'sport = :3808'`.
+The left over process can be killed with the command `kill PID`.

 ## Testing environment database problems